top of page

 • Samples of your best work: This is the heart of your marketing portfolio.
 Highlight your most successful projects by sharing stunning visuals of your work, as well as explanations of the thought process and methodology behind each project.
 You should also accompany each explanation with data-driven metrics, such as increases in conversions and revenue.
 This is how you'll start the process of communication, with prospective clients or employees, so make it impactful.

-• Testimonials: To create a strong first impression, place positive customer testimonials side-by-side your work samples.
-Assuring people that customers were satisfied with your work can boost the credibility of your claims.
+• Testimonials: To create a strong first impression, place positive customer testimonials side-by-side with your work samples.
+Assuring people that customers are satisfied with your work can boost the credibility of your claims.

 • Awards and recognition: If you’ve received any public recognition - whether it’s an award in your field or a feature in a publication - don’t forget to include it in your portfolio.
 This will help portray you as an authority in the industry.